-LCT is committed to supporting our children and families across our community and have a specialist attendance and welfare team in place of Education Welfare Officers, Education Mentors and Counsellors.
-The team is brilliantly led by the highly experienced Mrs Nikki Morrison and is based at the Trust Offices on HLC campus but the team spend the majority of their time in our schools supporting children and working very closely with Pastoral Teams.
-We have developed this team as the Trust grows but also to meet the needs of our families and children during these very challenging years of the pandemic.
+LCT is committed to supporting our children and families across our community and have a specialist attendance and welfare team in place consisting of Education Welfare Officers, Education Mentors and Counsellors.
+The team is led by the highly experienced Mrs Nikki Morrison and is based at Hadley Learning Community but the team spend the majority of their time supporting children/ families and working very closely with school staff.
+We have developed this team as the Trust grows and to meet the needs of our families and children.

 We would like to introduce you to everyone and let you know who to contact if we can help or support you.

 Our Education Welfare Officers work with our schools, families and students to promote and support good school attendance and to help resolve any issues that may be impacting on attendance and welfare at school.
 We also liaise with the local authority regarding unauthorised holidays in term-time, persistent absence, child employment, elective home education and legal issues relating to school attendance.
 Please always try to contact your child’s school in the first instance, but if you feel that you need to speak to us, please contact school staff and ask them to pass your details to the relevant EWO.
 We will then get in touch with you.